realmocaccino/jauntyslider/README.md

 <ul data-jauntyslider>
 ```

-Or if you need flexibility to select the element and set options, you can do this way:
+Or you can do it by the classic way in your script:

 ```js
 document.querySelector('ul').jauntyslider();